pinting/SuspiciousKeePassMini/README.md

 - One Time password support secure secret key storing (Released in 1.80) The Time-based One-time Password algorithm (TOTP) is an extension of the HMAC-based One-time Password algorithm (HOTP) that generates a one-time password (OTP) by instead taking
   uniqueness from the current time.
-It has been adopted as Internet Engineering Task Force (IETF)[1] standard RFC 6238, [1] is the cornerstone of Initiative for Open Authentication (OATH), and is used in a number of two-factor authentication (2FA) systems.
+It has been adopted as Internet Engineering Task Force (IETF)[1] standard RFC 6238, [1] is the cornerstone of Initiative for Open Authentication (OAUTH), and is used in a number of two-factor authentication (2FA) systems.
 - open key db file from ios local storage
 - support open db by FaceID using LAPolicyDeviceOwnerAuthenticationWithBiometrics